 Redneck angels in heaven's trailerparks wouldn't slur it as bad as I did then.
-"Glossolalia" I heard it called, a fancy way of sayin "speakin' in tongues."
+"Glossolalia" I heard it called, a fancy way of sayin' "speakin' in tongues."
 God made the world with words.
-He spoke some words and then the void was parted, Earth and Sky, cockroaches, dinosaurs-poor bastards, getting left off the ark that way-influenza, Hitler, volcanoes and all the rest popped into existence with only words to make it so.
-There was words before there was ears to hear them and tongues to say them, and there was languages for those words to fit into, and grammar like from school where nobody ain't never learned.
+He spoke some words and then the void was parted, Earth and Sky, cockroaches, dinosaurs-poor bastards, getting left off the ark that way-influenza, Hitler, volcanoes and lather rest popped into existence with only words to make it so.
+There was words before there was ears to hear them and tongues to say them, was words before there was ears to hear them and tongues to say them, and there was languages for those words to fit into, and grammar like from school where nobody ain't never learned.
 When the Man in the Moon started whispering those words to me at night, I thought I was just going crazy-okay, yeah, I was, but it weren't all that was going on.

 I had to spit onto the seat beside me because I'd lost my cup, and the dip was making my mouth water when the fear should have dried it out.
 I didn't want to die with tobacco on my chin, so I spat.
 Then opened my mouth and-in the language that He spoke the universe into being with-I said to the leering cabbie

-"You're gonna let me out of this piece of shit car 'cause your fucking cock's on fire, your asshole's full of rattlesnakes, and you got wasps in your lungs trying to get out."
+"You're gonna let me out of this piece of shit ear 'cause your fucking cock's on fire, your asshole's full of rattlesnakes, and you got wasps in your lungs trying to get out."